liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/02-using-content-pages/02-building-content-pages-and-templates.markdown

     ![Propagate](../../../../../../images/icon-propagate.png))

 After you propagate changes, visit any effected pages to verify there were no unexpected side effects of the changes.
+Changes to existing `editable` fields will not be propagated since this might overwrite content created in a content page.
+To force propagation to content in an `editable` field, a developer must change the field ID.
+Any content created in that field will no longer display in the Content Page when the changes are propagated, but it will remain in the database and can be retrieved using the old ID.
 Next you'll learn how to import and export Page Fragments.